eggjs/egg-ts-helper/README.md

 #### generator `string`

-The name of generator, ( the generator will be executed and recreate `d.ts` when the file is changed. ) but I recommend to use `class` `function` `object` only, because the other generator is not suitable for custom loader.
+The name of generator, ( the generator will be executed and recreate `d.ts` when the file is changed. ) but I recommend to use `class` `function` `object` `auto` only, because the other generator is not suitable for custom loader.

 `generator` set to `class`.